Lauenburg/PackLogSolutions/TechDescription.md

 ## Frontend

-The User Interface represents the graphical interface through which the user can interact with the platform.
-We require it to be well-structured, easy to use and fast-responsive.
-Since the user should be able to access the platform from any device and location we decided to go with a the cross-platform development framework Flutter which allows us to deploy target applications for all platforms (including the web) with a single codebase.
+The User Interface (UI) represents the graphical interface through which the user can interact with the platform.
+We required it to be well-structured, easy to use, and highly responsive.
+To make our tool available to any platform, device, and location, we implemented it using the cross-platform development framework Flutter.
+A Flutter application can be deployed to all platforms (including the web) using a single codebase.

 >#### [Flutter UI Framework](https://flutter.dev/) <img src="https://www.kindpng.com/picc/m/355-3557482_flutter-logo-png-transparent-png.png" alt="drawing" width="15"/>
 >Flutter is a cross-platform User Interface (UI) toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 The framework allows to build fully-customizable widgets in a layered achitecture.
 A major advatage is that one developed codebase can be compiled to deploy a webapp, desktop as well as ios and android apps.